PrithvirajVNair/MS-List/README.md

 - Trending analytics dashboard
 - Multi-language support
 ### 📜 License
--This project is open-source and free to use.
+- This project is open-source and free to use.
 ### 💡 Author
 Created by Prithviraj
 If you like the project, consider ⭐ staring the repository!